 \section{Abstract}

 Gross, Hacking and Keel have constructed mirrors of log Calabi-Yau surfaces in terms of counts of rational curves.
-Using $q$-deformed scattering diagrams defined in terms of higher genus log Gromov-Witten invariants, we construct deformation quantizations of these mirrors and we produce canonical bases of the corresponding noncommutative algebras of functions.
+Using $q$-deformed scattering diagrams defined in terms of higher-genus log Gromov-Witten invariants, we construct deformation quantizations of these mirrors and we produce canonical bases of the corresponding non-commutative algebras of functions.